tamagui/tamagui/next.md

           </span>
         </div>
+  - we have some random web-only props accepts on flat props, we should:
+    - either implement them universally if easy
-  - implement web-only props from flat types or else remove them and leave only in $platform-web
+    - or else remove them (in favor of $platform-web)
+  - `$platform-` prefixes should go away in favor of just `$web`, `$native` etc
   - textAlignVertical is deprecated but make sure we map back from textAlign to textAlignVertical on v2 and then remove it
   - remove Provider need just global config once
   - @tamagui/cli => tamagui